The total eclipse lasted 4 minutes and 43 seconds

 The celestial body took on a burnt-orange tint in the minutes before, during and after the total eclipse, giving the moon the appearance that earns total eclipses the “blood moon” nickname.

 Watchers in the eastern half of North America caught only a partial eclipse – and in some places, an orange one – before the moon set below the horizon.

 “The lunar eclipse is looking good!” tweeted Ryan Hoke, a meteorologist for CNN affiliate WAVE in Louisville, Kentucky, showing a picture of a reddish partial moon in a blue dawn sky.

 People from the U.S. West Coast to Australia were able to catch the total eclipse.

 Parts of South America, India, China and Russia were able to see at least parts of the event, but it wasn’t visible in Greenland, Iceland, Europe, Africa or the Middle East.

 A lunar eclipse happens when the sun, Earth and moon form a straight line in space, with the Earth smack in the middle.

 The sun shines on the Earth and creates a shadow.
 As the moon moves deeper into that shadow, it appears to turn dark and may even appear to be a reddish color.
 Why red?
 Because Earth’s atmosphere is filtering out most of the blue light.

 NASA says lunar eclipses typically happen at least twice a year, but this eclipse is the third in a series of four in a row, known as a “tetrad.”
-The first was on April 15, 2014.
-The second was in September 2014, the next is Saturday and there will be one more, on September 28.
+The first was April 15, 2014, and the second was October 23, 2014.
+The space agency predicts the next one will come September 28.